jbakse/site_builder/notes/notes.md

 # Features - Styles
-- Callout
-- Collout-side
-- Headers
-- Lists
-- Sidebar Left
-- Sidebar right
-- Slideshow expand left-right
-- yaml -> slide carousel

 # Bugs
-x.browser reload sometimes fires early.
+.browser reload sometimes fires early.
 You need to save twice to see changes.
 .markdown watcher and rebuild doesn't work when layouts change because the `changed` filter only rebuilds md files that have changed and doesn't check dependancies like layouts